aditya0929/Maize-Leave-Disease-Detection/README.md

 **Future Scope**

-ON DEPLOYMENT THESE MODEL WILL HAVE A PURPOSE OF DEVELOPING SENSE AND INTERPRETATION OF THE SIGN LANGUAGES
+ON DEPLOYMENT THESE MODEL WILL HAVE A PURPOSE OF DEVELOPINING SENSE AND DISEASE DETECTION